 An audition consists of two shows.
-You must perform well at both to book the gig.
+You must nail both to book the gig.

 You hit your mark at the mic, slate your name, speak the words and exit.
 You felt good about your work.
 But it is a mistake to think your audition is only about your recorded performance.

 An audition actually consists of two separate shows: The first is what they record– your acting at the mic that is recorded.
 The second show is the performance that begins when you enter the studio and ends with your exit.